Louisville Men's Basketball v Southern Mississippi

 Rick Pitino, one of the most brilliant minds in coaching, began a new era in University of Louisville men's basketball when he was named head coach of the Cardinals on March 21, 2001.
 And as he successfully accomplished at his previous three collegiate coaching stops, it is clear more than a decade later that there couldn't have been a finer choice to continue to lead Louisville to its place among the nation's elite teams.

-In 27 seasons as a collegiate head coach at five different schools, Pitino has compiled a 629-234 record, a .729 winning percentage that ranks him 11th among active coaches.
-He has a 275-106 record in 11 seasons at UofL, the third winningest coach in Cardinal history.
+In 28 seasons as a collegiate head coach at five different schools, Pitino has compiled a 664-239 record, a .735 winning percentage that ranks him 11th among active coaches.
+He has a 310-111 record in 12 seasons at UofL, the third winningest coach in Cardinal history.
 UofL is among the nations' top 15 programs in winning percentage over the last decade under his guidance.
-His current contract ties him with UofL through 2016-2017.
+His current contract ties him with UofL through the 2021-2022 season.

-Pitino's most recent Cardinals manufactured a thrilling March run that delighted UofL fans.
-After winning his 600th collegiate coaching victory in the Cards' opening game of the 2011-12 season, UofL embarked on a terrific season in which it won 30 games, claimed the BIG EAST Tournament championship and reached UofL's ninth Final Four and Pitino's sixth, a feat matched by only seven other coaches all-time.
+A year earlier, Pitino's Cardinals manufactured a thrilling March run that delighted UofL fans.
+After winning his 600th collegiate coaching victory in the Cards' opening game of the 2011-12 season, UofL embarked on a terrific season in which it won 30 games, claimed the BIG EAST Tournament championship and advanced to the NCAA Final Four after ranking among the nation's top 20 most of the year.

 That followed another season of success.
 Despite opening the season with no regular returning starters in 2010-11, the Cardinals tied for third in the nation's toughest conference and reached the title game of the BIG EAST Championship.
 Louisville beat seven Top 25 teams and rose to the national rankings themselves after not receiving a single vote in the preseason AP poll.